 Applicants may consult with the MDF Chief Scientific Officer, Dr. Andy Rohrwasser (Andy.Rohrwasser@myotonic.org) for refinement of their proposals before submission.
-Technical issues should be directed to the MDF Research Grants Manager, Dr. Nadine Ann Skinner at nadine.skinner@myotonic.org.
+Technical issues should be directed to the MDF Director of Evaluation and Research Programs, Dr. Nadine Ann Skinner at nadine.skinner@myotonic.org.